Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 ### Schemas and Tables

-Lastly we need an assignment table.
-This should just have the assignment name and a link to the assignment
+Lastly, we need an assignment table.
+This should merely have the assignment name and a link to the assignment.

 ```
 CREATE TABLE zipcode.assignments